RedTrioVirus/HitboxClass/README.md

 This method will return an IntervalTimer object that elapses at the interval provided in the TimeOut argument.

+It's recommended to keep the TimeOut argument set to only 0.1 or higher!
+Anything lower can cause issues.

 ## On(self : IntervalTimer) -> ()

 This method will turn on a timer that can been turned off using the Off method.